British Isles: History

-Scotland meanwhile had remained an independent Kingdom.
-In 1603, that changed when the King of Scotland inherited the Crown of England, and consequently the Crown of Ireland also.
+Meanwhile, Scotland had remained an independent Kingdom.
+In 1603 that changed when the King of Scotland inherited the Crown of England and consequently the Crown of Ireland too.
 The subsequent 17th century was one of political upheaval, religious division and war.
 English colonialism in Ireland of the 16th century was extended by large-scale Scottish and English colonies in Ulster.
-Religious division heightened and the king in England came into conflict with parliament over his tolerance towards Catholicism.
+Religious division heightened, and the king of England came into conflict with parliament over his tolerance of Catholicism.
 The resulting English Civil War or War of the Three Kingdoms led to a revolutionary republic in England.
-Ireland, largely Catholic was mainly loyal to the king, but by military conquest was subsumed into the new republic.
-Following defeat to the parliament's army, large scale land distributions from loyalist Irish nobility to English commoners in the service of the parliamentary army created a new Ascendancy class which obliterated the remnants of Old English (Hiberno-Norman) and Gaelic Irish nobility in Ireland.
+Ireland, largely Catholic, was mainly loyal to the king, but by military conquest was subsumed into the new republic.
+Following defeat of the parliament's army, large-scale land redistributions from loyalist Irish nobility to English commoners in the service of the parliamentary army created a new Ascendancy class, which obliterated the remnants of Old English (Hiberno-Norman) and Gaelic Irish nobility in Ireland.
 The new ruling class was Protestant and English, whilst the populace was largely Catholic and Irish.
 This theme would influence Irish politics for centuries to come.
 When the monarchy was restored in England, the king found it politically impossible to restore the lands of former landowners in Ireland.
 The "Glorious Revolution" of 1688 repeated similar themes: a Catholic king pushing for religious tolerance in opposition to a Protestant parliament in England.
 The king's army was defeated at the Battle of the Boyne and at the militarily crucial Battle of Aughrim in Ireland.
 Resistance held out, eventually forcing the guarantee of religious tolerance in the Treaty of Limerick.
-However, the terms were never honoured and a new monarchy was installed.
+However the terms were never honoured and a new monarchy was installed.

 The Kingdoms of England and Scotland were unified in 1707 creating the Kingdom of Great Britain.
 Following an attempted republican revolution in Ireland in 1798, the Kingdoms of Ireland and Great Britain were unified in 1801, creating the United Kingdom.
-The Isle of Man and the Channel Islands remaining outside of the United Kingdom but with their ultimate good governance being the responsibility of the British Crown (effectively the British government).
+The Isle of Man and the Channel Islands remaining outside of the United Kingdom, but with their ultimate good governance being the responsibility of the British Crown (effectively the British government).
 Although the colonies of North America that would become the United States of America were lost by the start of the 19th century, the British Empire expanded rapidly elsewhere.
-A century later it would cover one-third of the globe.
+A century later, it would cover one-third of the globe.
 Poverty in the United Kingdom remained desperate, however, and industrialisation in England led to terrible conditions for the working classes.
 Mass migrations following the Irish Famine and Highland Clearances resulted in the distribution of the islands' population and culture throughout the world and a rapid de-population of Ireland in the second half of the 19th century.
 Most of Ireland seceded from the United Kingdom after the Irish War of Independence and the subsequent Anglo-Irish Treaty (1919–1922), with the six counties that formed Northern Ireland remaining as an autonomous region of the UK.